 1. MEMBERSHIP– need to be current with Club and AMA dues.
-Starting in 2016, need to have an FAA ID affixed to each model as described at the FAA site.
+Starting in 2016, need to have an FAA ID affixed to the outside of each model.
+Starting in 2021,need to complete the TRUST knowledge course available on the AMA website.

 2. RADIO EQUIPMENT– Flyers using FM equipment must not turn on their transmitter without the frequency tag in their possession.